Alfresco/docs-alfresco/content-services/6.0/install/zip/tomcat.md

 A WAR file is an archive file used to distribute a collection of files (JavaServer Pages, servlets, Java classes, XML files, tag libraries, and static web pages) that together constitute a web application.

-Use this method of installing if you've already installed a JRE, a supported database, an application server, a message broker, and the additional components.
+Use this method of installing if you've already installed a JRE, a supported database, an application server and the additional components.

 The Content Services distribution file is a zip containing the required WAR files, in addition to the additional commands, and configuration files for a manual installation.

 1. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}.

-2. Download the file: `alfresco-content-services-distribution-6.1.x.zip`
+2. Download the file: `alfresco-content-services-distribution-6.0.x.zip`

 3. Specify a location for the download and extract the file to a system directory; for example `<installLocation>`.